 Note: As soon as the washer is done, take the clothes out to dry or transfer them into the dryer.
 Leaving them sitting in a damp pile can create an unpleasant damp smell that lingers even when dry.

-2. Add Vinegar To Washes
+2. Add Natural Deodorisers To Washes

-Method: Simply add half a cup of vinegar to your laundry during its wash cycle to prevent bacterial growth on your clothes and bad odours when they’re hung up to dry indoors.
+How to use vinegar in the wash: Simply add half a cup of vinegar to your laundry during its wash cycle to prevent bacterial growth on your clothes and bad odours when they’re hung up to dry indoors.